zowe/ims-operations-api/ims/docs/using-ims-operations-api.md

 In order to add a new feature to an existing IMS application APIs can be invoked to refresh application resources in the IMS system.

-To refresh existing IMS application resources, Susan issues the stop region API followed by the start region API:
+To refresh existing IMS application resources issues the stop region API followed by the start region API:

 •	Stop the IMS application region
 <p><t><code>PUT {host}:{port}/ims/apis/v1/{imsplex}/region/stop?jobname={jobname}</code>